josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 </Note>

-If you've navigated the web before (and if not, I'm impressed you're reading this right now), you know the default behavior when you click a link is rather unimpressive: the page we were just looking at is unceremoniously replaced, more or less immediately.
+If you've navigated the web before (and if not, thank whoever printed this out for you, I guess), you know the default behavior when you click a link is rather unimpressive: the page we were just looking at is unceremoniously replaced, more or less immediately.

 (_Let's be honest: you'll probably be staring at dimly pulsing skeleton UI elements for several seconds after that, because React, but you get the point_.)

 This is in stark contrast to the world of so-called "native" apps, and more recently, single-page applications (SPAs) on the web.
-SPAs use JavaScript to--among other things--fluidly animate between UI states.
+Both have the capability to fluidly animate between UI states, which admittedly just _feels_ nicer.
+SPAs accomplish this using a healthy dollop of JavaScript.

 <SideNote>